 Which Option Is Best for Me?

 Personally, I recommend getting an evaporative cooler if you need cooling for extended periods.
 It’s affordable, easy to install, and highly effective.
-Ice is exceptionally useful for fast cooling, but it’s also a one-time strategy for most people and your pool will likely end up heating back up in just a short amount of time.
-Solar cooling is also viable, especially in warm regions that get a lot of sunlight, so it’s worth considering as an alternative.
-Before you buy any new product though – assess your backyard environment and make sure you’re providing enough shade for your pool or (conversely) enough wind exposure to allow mother nature to help out, especially if you’re in a hot region.
+Ice is exceptionally useful for fast cooling, but it’s also a one-time strategy for most people, and your pool will likely end up heating back up in just a short amount of time.
+Solar cooling is also viable, especially in warm regions with a lot of sunlight, so it’s worth considering as an alternative.
+Before you buy any new product, though – assess your backyard environment and make sure you’re providing enough shade for your pool or (conversely) enough wind exposure to allow mother nature to help out, especially if you’re in a hot region.

-For more temperature related articles, check out my guide on the perfect pool temperature.
+For more temperature-related articles, check out my guide on the perfect pool temperature.